 If you've been stopped by an officer during a checkpoint, a regular traffic stop (for speeding, serving, expired registration etc.), or after an accident, you should politely refuse to answer questions.
 While you must provide your license and registration, and you may be required to exit your vehicle for officer safety, you are under no obligation to answer any other questions about where you have been, where you are going, how much you've had to drink, and so forth.
 In addition, you don't have to perform any field sobriety tests, you don't have to blow into the portable Preliminary Breath Test (PBT), and you don't have to count numbers, or say your alphabet backwards.
 If the officer wants to arrest you, then place your arms behind your back and comply.
 But don't answer questions or engage in conversation.
-The best way to help your lawyer beat your DWI is to give the officer as little information as possible about your condition prior to and during your arrest.
+The best way to help your lawyer beat your DUI is to give the officer as little information as possible about your condition prior to and during your arrest.

 3. To Blow or Not to Blow

-Can a DWI be beaten by not blowing into a breathalyzer machine (Intox EC/IR II)?
+Can a DUI be beaten by not blowing into a breathalyzer machine (Intox EC/IR II)?
 Maybe.
 But there are risks and costs.
 First, the Intox EC/IR II machine is the machine that is downtown either at the Public Safety Center, or at one of the police departments such as the Apex Police Department or Cary Police Department.
 An officer will typically take you to the closest Intoxilyzer room so that you can submit a breath sample.
-Prior to asking you to submit to the Intoximeter chemical analysis, the officer or chemical analyst will inform you of your DWI Implied Consent rights.
+Prior to asking you to submit to the Intoximeter chemical analysis, the officer or chemical analyst will inform you of your DUI Implied Consent rights.
 He or she will explain that your refusal to blow (in North Carolina, this is called a "willful refusal") shall result in a one-year automatic license suspension, regardless of whether you are ultimately convicted of the DWI.
 So the cost of a refusal is high.
 In addition, during the first six months of the refusal, you are ineligible for a limited driving privilege (LDP) which can be a real handicap, especially in Wake County with its inadequate public transportation system.
 And in order to be eligible for a LDP after the first six months, your case must be resolved and you must have completed your Substance Abuse Treatment if found guilty.
 But a police officer may take the short walk to the Magistrate and request a Search Warrant, which in almost all cases will be granted, and draw your blood, which will produce both a BAC for trial and also result in an automatic suspension for your willful refusal.

 4. Witnesses Fail to Show

-A DWI might be won by default - the failure of the State to produce its witnesses within a reasonable period of time may result in the Judge denying the State's "Motion to Continue" and therefore requiring the State to dismiss the charge.
+A DUI might be won by default - the failure of the State to produce its witnesses within a reasonable period of time may result in the Judge denying the State's "Motion to Continue" and therefore requiring the State to dismiss the charge.
 Local Rules in Wake County (PDF download) indicate that all misdemeanor cases should be resolved within 120 days, and there is no exception for DWI cases.
-But, given the sheer volume of DWI cases, DWI cases may be continued for as much as a year or more in certain circumstances.
+But, given the sheer volume of DUI cases, DUI cases may be continued for as much as a year or more in certain circumstances.
 For misdemeanors, the State has up to two years under N.C.G.S.
 15-1 in which to file charges for a misdemeanor, which may mean that the case cannot be refiled if that time has lapsed.

 5. Failure to Provide a Witness to Observe the Blow